Why study Biology at Warwick?

 What modules could I study?

-In year one core modules could include Laboratories and Tutorials; Physiology and Metabolism; Proteins Genes and Genetics; Cells, Tissues and Organisms; Agents of Infectious Disease and Quantitative Skills for Biology.
-Optional modules could include Animal and Plant Biology; Environmental Biology; Health and Community and Brain and Behaviour.
+In year one core modules could include Laboratories and Tutorials; Physiology and Metabolism; Molecules, Cells and Organisms; Agents of Infectious Disease and Quantitative Skills for Biology.
+Optional modules could include Animal Anatomy and Histology; Environmental Biology and Health and Community.

-As well as tutorials, your core modules in year two may be Immunology and Epidemiology; Laboratories; Infection; Human and Animal Physiology; Molecular Biology and Signalling and Integration in Health and Disease.
-You may choose from the following optional modules: Bioscience and Society; Evolution; Clinical Microbiology; Ecology and its Applications; Viruses and Disease; Genetics and Genomics and Cell Biology.
+As well as tutorials, your core modules in year two may be Immunology and Epidemiology; Laboratories; Infection; Human and Animal Physiology and Molecular Cell Biology.
+You may choose from the following optional modules: Evolution; Clinical Microbiology; Genetics and Genomics; Pharmacology and Molecular Endocrinology.

-Core modules in year three may comprise a Research Project; Modern Approaches to Human Disease; Laboratories and tutorials and Pathogenicity and Pathogenesis of Infectious Disease.
-Optional modules could include Oncology; Infectious Diseases and Health; Integrative Neuroscience; Principles of Development; Vaccination and Gene Therapy; Medical Virology; Advanced Immunology; Post-genomic Research; Protein Targeting; Extreme Environment Biology; Science Communication; Business Studies and Law, Seas, Peoples and Ecosystems.
+Core modules in year three may comprise a Research Project; Modern Approaches to Human Disease; Laboratories and tutorials and One World Health and Neglected Tropical Diseases.
+Optional modules could include Oncology; Integrative Neuroscience; Principles of Development; Medical Virology; Advanced Immunology; Protein Targeting; Extreme Environment Biology; Synthetic Biology; Bacteria: Genes to Behaviour; Science Communication; Business Studies 1 and 2.

 Some of our recent graduate destinations include: